MicrosoftDocs/dynamics-365-project-operations/articles/prod-pma/project-operations-prod-order-deployment-overview.md

 - Project planning using the [Work breakdown structures](prod-pma/work-breakdown-structures.md)
 - Procure and consume stocked inventory for projects
-- Managing project-based sales using the the **Sales and marketing** module in Dynamics 365 Finance and Operations apps
+- Managing project-based sales using the **Sales and marketing** module in Dynamics 365 Finance and Operations apps
 - Project pricing and costing using the cost rate and bill rate configurations in Finance and Operations apps
 - Resource management for projects in Finance and Operations apps
 - Project progress and time tracking in Finance and Operations apps